illinois-ceesd/mirgecom/doc/development.rst

 Creating a new pull request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Create a new branch for your pull request
+1. Create a new branch for your pull request:

    .. code:: bash